esteil/atvfiles/trunk/README.txt

   instead of that for the target.
 * Add option to delete entire folders.
 * Fix file deletion not deleting all stack segments and metadata.
+* Add EnterAutomatically preference to automatically enter ATVFiles at boot.

 ### 0.5.1 (273) October 15, 2007